trevorld/game-bit-font/README.rst

 * Private Use Area: Box Drawing Domino Suits

   + `View png of glyphs <png/FCA.png>`__
-  + Domino suits from zero to nine in four rotations.
+  + Domino suits from zero to nine in four rotations (top, right, bottom, left).
   + Intended for use making domino tile diagrams with box drawing glyphs where each domino is represented by 3x5 (or 5x3) glyphs with adjacent dominoes sharing their "border" glyphs.